The web's mother lode of free irrigation information!

 - It can be used to "chatter" a solenoid (to locate a valve).

-- Generates a tone for use in identifying wires (the Pro200 probe is needed for use of this feature).
+- Generates a tone for use in identifying wires (the Pro210f probe is needed for use of this feature).

-The TechTool model Pro48 measures approximately 3" x 6½" x 1½" in size, which makes it small enough to carry around easily, but big enough to not be easily left behind.
+The Armada Pro48 is small enough to carry around easily, but big enough to not be easily left behind.
 It is constructed of heavy yellow plastic and powered by two 9-volt alkaline batteries.
 The unit has two heavy-duty wire leads with multifunction wire connectors on the end of each wire.
 The connectors allow it to attach to screw heads, metal tabs, wires, and even has a barb to pierce through wire insulation.
 A toggle switch enclosed in a protective sheath on top of the unit sets the function.
 A slide-switch on the side of the Pro48 switches between the solenoid activation and chatter modes.
 The Pro48 has a limited one-year warranty.
+The average homeowner doesn't need anything fancier than the Pro48 and this would be my recommendation for a homeowner looking for a top-quality troubleshooting tool.

 There is a limitation to the length of wire that can be tested with the Pro-48.
 The limitations are based on wire gauge (size) and are: